-I have published 6 papers as the first author at multiple international conferences, such as ACM MM, MICCAI, and ICASSP; and published 15+ papers as co-author at top international conferences such as NeurIPS, AAAI, CVPR and so on.
+I have authored 9 papers as the first or co-first author, published in international conferences or available on arXiv, and published 15+ papers as co-author at top international conferences such as NeurIPS, AAAI, CVPR, and so on.

 🎖 Honors and Scholarships